-Providing instantaneous results, this food intolerance test is simple, non-invasive and helps isolate potentially problem foods and drinks.
-In the 60-minute session, a vitamin and mineral analysis is also provided alongside basic nutritional counselling.
+Providing instantaneous results, this food intolerance testing method is simple, non-invasive and helps isolate potentially problem foods, drinks and additives.
+We test over 80 different substances.
+A vitamin and mineral analysis is included alongside basic nutritional counselling.

 The food intolerance testing involves a bio-electronic analyzer which measures the body’s electrical resistance to individual foods.
-If a substance is causing a problem then it will affect the body’s electrical resistance and register in a lower reading.
-The test is completely painless and is best described as a ball point pen touching the tip of your finger upon a acupuncture point.
+Problem substances affect the body’s electrical resistance and register in a lower reading.
+The test is completely painless. it is best described as a ball point pen touching the tip of your finger upon a acupuncture point.

 You may benefit from food intolerance testing if you experience any of the following:

 - Low energy and fatigue